objcio/articles/2014-03-07-ip-tcp-http.markdown

 The improvements of using HTTP pipelining can be quite dramatic over high-latency connections -- which is what you have when your iPhone is not on Wi-Fi.
 In fact, there's been some [research](http://research.microsoft.com/pubs/170059/A%20comparison%20of%20SPDY%20and%20HTTP%20performance.pdf) that suggests that there's no additional performance benefit to using [SPDY](https://en.wikipedia.org/wiki/SPDY) over HTTP pipelining on mobile networks.

-When communication with a server, [RFC 2616](https://tools.ietf.org/html/rfc2616) recommends using two connections when HTTP pipelining is enabled.
+When communicating with a server, [RFC 2616](https://tools.ietf.org/html/rfc2616) recommends using two connections when HTTP pipelining is enabled.
 According to these guidelines, this will result in the best response times and avoid congestion.
 There's no performance benefit to additional connections.

 Sadly, there are still some servers that don't support pipelining.
 You should try to enable it, however, and check if your particular server does support it.
 Chances are, it does.
 But because some servers don't, HTTP pipelining is turned off by default for `NSURLSession`.
 Make sure to set `HTTPShouldUsePipelining` to `YES` on the `NSURLSessionConfiguration` if you're able to use pipelining.